 Teachers were spending too much time finding information and not enough time acting on it.
-Spark TA was built to change that.
+Spark TA changes that.
 Investment in AI products led to a massive increase in new business: 74% of new business dollars from Q3 of 2025 to present are attributable to Spark TA and other AI initiatives that myself and my team built.

 Subject.AI